How to Wax Suede | A Step-By-Step Guide Boots, Shoes, or Jackets

 - Sno Seal: A beeswax-based formula that’s heavier and darker.

-- Armstrong’s All Natural: Our favorite small independent leather care company, this is a high quality, simple product.
+- Armstrong’s All Natural is our favorite small independent leather care company.
+Its product is high-quality and simple to use.

 - Martexin Wax: A product from one of America’s most beloved canvas manufacturers, Fairfield Textiles.